godaddy/docker-node/README.md

 # docker-node

-Linux Docker images for Node.js with [best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) in mind:
+Debian Docker images for Node.js with [best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) in mind:

 * proper signal-forwarding for `su` and `sudo`,
 * using unprivileged users for running apps.

-Currently supported Linux distributions:

-* Debian

 # Usage